Stochastic Control Theory

 ○ The stationary distribution satisfies Pq = q

 ○ Theorem 2.
-If a Markov chain with transition matrix P is strongly connected and aperiodic, it is called an Ergodic Markov chain and satisfies:
+If a finite Markov chain with transition matrix P is strongly connected and aperiodic, it is called an Ergodic Markov chain and satisfies:

 ○ 2-1.
 The (i, j) entry Pij(k) of Pk converges to qi as k → ∞: note it converges to the same value for fixed i regardless of j